AgentDynEx: Nudging the Mechanics and Dynamics of Multi-Agent Simulations: Design Rationale

-In our formative study, we probed an existing state-of-the-art simulation tool, GPTeam, to evaluate the quality of the simulations produced.
-We chose four simulation scenarios and examined how far each could progress, whether it generated meaningful behaviors, and what common pitfalls emerged.
+To understand the challenges of creating useful and realistic multi-agent simulations, we choose four social scenarios and measured how far each simulation was able to progress, whether it generated meaningful behaviors, and what common pitfalls emerged.

-GPTeam (See Figure \ref{lol}) is an open-source multi-agent system for simulating emergent social behavior\cite{GPTeam}.
-GPTeam is implemented in Python and uses GPT-4 to run the simulations.
-Out of all open-sourced systems we found, GPTeam was the most functional in creating simulations with reasonably complex mechanics and dynamics.
-The input to the system is a JSON (config) file describing the \textit{locations} of the simulation world, \textit{agents} and their personalities, the agents' likely \textit{actions} and directives, and the \textit{stop condition} indicating the simulation is successful.
-A simplified sample configuration file of a \textit{Classroom Assignments} scenario can be seen in Figure \ref{fig:gpteam_config}.
-The outputs are rich logs detailing each agent's observations, thoughts, actions, reactions, and plans.
-Refer Appendix \ref{app:gpteam_background} for more background on GPTeam.